Skip to main content

 • Nested object and array schema generation

-• One-click copy and download
+• Copy and download the generated schema

 Common Use Cases

-• Data contract definition and enforcement
+• API contract definition

 Understanding the Concepts